-2021 is finally over and it’s time to ring in a new and hopefully more exciting year.
-And whilst that’s a cause for celebration in itself, the uncertainty continues and the possibility of more restrictions is never far from the headlines.
-It might be a strange old time but it’s an improvement on January 2021 as we can unearth plenty of fun things to do in Glasgow that make a change from watching Netflix reruns and heading out for another slow turn around the local park.
-And rest assured, you’ll definitely end January knowing that it was the best month of 2022 – so far!
+2022 is officially over and it’s time to ring in a new and, hopefully, an even more exciting year.
+It might be strange realising it’s already 2023 and covid is long over, and we can unearth plenty of fun things to do in Glasgow.
+So, we’ve summoned a noteworthy list of ideas to make the start of the year as exciting as ever.
+And rest assured, you’ll definitely end January knowing that it was the best month of 2023 – so far!

 4. Have a feast at a street food market